Attorney General asks Ohio Supreme Court to suspend Roger Reynolds

 “Not only are the allegations false, but they do not involve the Auditor’s office or Mr. Reynolds’ work as the Auditor.
 We hope that the community will not rush to judgment in this matter, and will wait for the full story to come out at trial.”

-Reynolds is up for re-election this year and, so far, his legal troubles have not sidetracked him.
+Reynolds is up for re-election this year and, so far, his legal troubles have not changed his plans.

 He filed petitions last month to run in the May 3 Republican primary and will face West Chester Fiscal Officer Bruce Jones.